On the Complexity of the Orbit Problem: Abstract

 \section{Abstract}

-Our work focuses on the extended orbit problem: determining whether a target vector space $V$ may be reached from a point $x$ under repeated application of a linear transformation $A$.
-We give a polynomial-time algorithm for the case when $V$ is one-dimensional.
-We also show that when $V$ is two- or three-dimensional, the problem is in the complexity class $\mathsf{NP}^{\mathsf{EqSLP}}$, that is, $\mathsf{NP}$ with an oracle for deciding zeroness of arithmetic circuits, and hence in $\mathsf{NP}^{\mathsf{RP}}$.
+We consider higher-dimensional versions of Kannan and Lipton's Orbit Problem---determining whether a target vector space $\vsp{V}$ may be reached from a starting point $\vct{x}$ under repeated applications of a linear transformation $\matr{A}$.
+Answering two questions posed by Kannan and Lipton in the 1980s, we show that when $\vsp{V}$ has dimension one, this problem is solvable in polynomial time, and when $\vsp{V}$ has dimension two or three, the problem is in $\nprp$.